 Eckerd College does not tolerate sexual misconduct.
 When sexual misconduct is reported, the College will:

 - offer the survivor immediate and ongoing support, guidance, and counseling from a variety of campus and community resources;

 - assist the survivor in arranging appropriate medical evaluation and/or treatment;

 - document the reported incident, initiate an investigation and, if warranted, conduct a hearing to determine whether sexual misconduct has occurred;

-- take appropriate conduct action against any member of the Eckerd community who is found to have violated the Gender-Based and Sexual Misconduct Policy;
+- take appropriate conduct action against any member of the Eckerd community who is found to have violated the Equal Opportunity Harassment and Nondiscrimination Policy;

 - maintain privacy at all times with regard to the identity of the survivor, the alleged, and the details of the incident;

 - encourage the survivor of any sexual battery, defined as a felony under Florida law, to report the incident to the St. Petersburg Police Department.

-The College Title IX Coordinator will be informed of, and oversee, all complaints of sex discrimination and is responsible for identifying and addressing any patterns or systemic problems that arise during the review of such complaints.
+The College Title IX Coordinator will be informed of, and oversee, all complaints of harassment and discrimination and is responsible for identifying and addressing any patterns or systemic problems that arise during the review of such complaints.
 Questions or concerns regarding the College’s procedures and Title IX may be directed to one or more of the following resources.

 Inquiries may be made externally to: